 Let’s say you’re in the process of creating a simple yet addictive video game.
 You show off a demo of the game on your popular YouTube channel and people go nuts for it.
 Even the YouTube comment trolls are impressed.
 If people like you enough, you might convince enough of them to pre-pay for the right to download the finished product on launch day.
 This way, there’s no middle-man involved, thus giving you direct access to the capital you need.

 It’s so crazy that it just might work.

-20. PayPal Working Capital
+23) Get A PayPal Working Capital Loan

 To apply, you just need to fill out an application available through your PayPal account.
 You won’t need to provide any other information, as PayPal is already your credit card processor in this scenario.
 They’re well aware of your financial situation!

 You’ve also got to expect rejection when seeking business capital.
 That’s why it helps to be aware of as many paths to capital as possible.
-Given the plethora of funding opportunities out there, the odds are decent that you’ll find at least one path that’s navigable for you and your start-up–so long as you’ve done your entrepreneurial homework and applied a fresh coat of optimism to your face, that is.
+Given the plethora of funding opportunities out there, the odds are decent that you’ll find at least one path that’s navigable for you and your startup–so long as you’ve done your entrepreneurial homework and applied a fresh coat of optimism to your face, that is.

 Of course, you could have avoided all this if you had just chosen to be born with a trust fund, but we’ll let that slide.